Dr Neelam Srivastava

 Literary Geographies, MA in English Literature

 - Ciocca R, Srivastava N, ed.
 Indian Literature and the World: Multilingualism, Translation and the Public Sphere.
-London: Palgrave, 2017.
-In Press.
+London, UK: Palgrave Macmillan, 2017.

 - Srivastava N. A Multiple Addressivity: Indian Subaltern Autobiographies and the Role of Translation.
 In: Rossella Ciocca and Neelam Srivastava, ed.
 Indian Literature and the World: Multilingualism, Translation and the Public Sphere.
 London, UK: Palgrace, 2017, pp.105-134.